weishiuchang/writeups/onprem-istio/README.md

 # istioctl manifest apply --set profile=demo --set values.global.mtls.auto=true --set values.global.mtls.enabled=false
 ```

-This enables mtls in the cluster, but with a default policy of `permissive`.
+This enables mTLS in the cluster, but with a default policy of `permissive`.
 Which should mean both cleartext and TLS protected communications to our helloworld Service are allowed.
 And according to Istio [FAQ](https://istio.io/faq/security/#verify-mtls-encryption), we can check for encrypted links with tcpdump.
 Well, I won't go that far with this write up, but I will toggle our mesh default policy to *STRICT* mode so we get denied communications from other pods not in our mesh network.
 Oh!
 I also learned that policies are [applied](https://www.arctiq.ca/our-blog/2020/3/12/authentication-policy-and-auto-mtls-in-istio-1-5/) at the mesh level, at the namespace level, at the pod level, and at the port level, with the more specific levels winning.

 ```bash
 # kubectl run curltest -it --rm --image infoblox/dnstools